 Years Ended

-September 30, September 30,

-Warranty Reserve 2013 2012
+Warranty Reserve Septem 20 mber 30,

 (in thousands)

-Reserve, beginning of period \$ 388 \$ 448
+Reserve, beginning of period \$ 219 \$ 388

-Provision 13 167
+Provision 296 13

-Warranty costs (182) (227)
+Warranty costs (264) (182)

-Reserve, end of period \$ 219 \$ 388
+Reserve, end of period \$ 251 \$ 219

-NOTE 12-DEFERRED GRANTS
+Note 12-DEFERRED GRANTS

-The Company received grants for certain facility improvements from state and local agencies in which the Company operates.
+The Company received grants for certain facility improvements and equipment from state and local agencies in which the Company operates.
 These grants reimburse the Company for a portion of the actual cost or provide in kind services in support of capital projects.
-During the year ended September 30, 2013, the Company received grant proceeds of \$0.2 million, from such grant programs.
+Deferred grants of \$0.7 million and \$0.2 million were recorded during the years ended September 30, 2014 and 2013, respectively.

 One of the Company's grants is a loan to grant agreement.
-The Company has signed a promissory note, which will be forgiven if certain employment targets are obtained at future dates.
+The Company has signed a promissory note, which will be forgiven if certain employment targets are obtained at specified future dates.
 If the employment targets are not obtained, the Company is obligated to repay the loan with interest.
-As the Company intends to comply with these agreements, the Company has recorded the funds received as other long-term liabilities on the balance sheet.
+As the Company intends to comply with these agreements, the Company has recorded the funds received as a deferred amount within other long-term liabilities on the balance sheet.